simonangel-fong/iOS_MarsLens/README.md

-# ITE-5334-iOS-Assignment04
+# MarsLens

-This is an iOS repo for assigment04
+This is an iOS repo for iOS1 assigment04

 - [x] Build 1.00
 - [x] Add Comments